 Test & Tag Frequency Explained

-In New Zealand the test and tag frequency, otherwise known as intervals, refers to how long is needed before an electrical appliance must be tested and tagged.
+In New Zealand the test and tag frequency, otherwise known as test and tag intervals, refers to how long is needed before an electrical appliance must be tested and tagged.

-The NZS 3760 Standard makes recommendations for electrical testing and tagging frequencies via ‘Table 4’, a sort of 'bible' for everything test and tag related.
+The AS/NZS 3760 2022 Standard makes recommendations for electrical testing and tagging frequencies via ‘2.4’, a sort of 'bible' for everything test and tag related.
 It should be seen at the very least as a minimum requirement.

 Here are the main intervals in NZ you should be aware of: